PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models: Experiments

-Our evaluation assesses the effectiveness of \method across NSFW categories (sexually explicit, violent, political, disturbing) with a focus on NSFW content removal, benign content preservation, and efficiency.
-We analyze the impact of key hyperparameters, including the soft prompt weighting parameter ($\lambda$) and optimization steps, particularly when appending a single soft prompt embedding per unsafe category.
-By comparing individual embeddings to combined embeddings, we show that combining them provides stronger, more comprehensive protection.
+Our evaluation first assesses the effectiveness of \method across the NSFW categories of sexually explicit, violent, political, and disturbing content, with a focus on NSFW content removal (Section~\ref{subsec:nsfw_mod}) and benign content preservation (Section~\ref{subsec:benign_pre}) under a natural-language setting.
+We also measure efficiency by computing the average inference time per image for each baseline (Section~\ref{subsec:efficiency}).
+In addition, we test the adversarial robustness of \method under three red-team settings (Section~\ref{subsec:adv_robust}), analyze the impact of key hyperparameters such as the soft-prompt weighting parameter ($\lambda$) and optimization steps, and compare individual embeddings with combined embeddings to show that the combined strategy provides stronger and more comprehensive protection (Section~\ref{subsec:hyperparameter}).
+Finally, we explore the scalability of \method by adding a new NSFW concept, self-harm (Section~\ref{subsec:scalability}).